angular/angular/aio/content/tutorial/first-app/first-app-lesson-08.md

 1. Update the `<app-housing-location>` tag in the template code to this:
     <code-example header="Add ngFor to HomeComponent template" path="first-app-lesson-08/src/app/home/home.component.ts" region="add-ngFor"></code-example>

     Note, in the code `[housingLocation] = "housingLocation"` the `housingLocation` value now refers to the variable used in the `ngFor` directive.
-Before this change, it refered to the property on the `HomeComponent` class.
+Before this change, it referred to the property on the `HomeComponent` class.

 1. Save all changes.